w3c/wot/planning/ThingDescription/td-next-work-items/usability-and-design.md

 Additionally, no method is proposed for validation the extensions that are used via the prefixes and the @context.
 The WG will specify normative algorithms for parsing, consuming and validating TDs to ensure interoperability of Consumers.

+### TD Validation

-### What is a valid TD, are there any levels of validness?
+What is a valid TD, are there any levels of validness?

-* A TD validator can do only JSON Schema validation but that is not enough to test everything.
+- A TD validator can do only JSON Schema validation but that is not enough to test everything.
-* A TD may be not completely valid but usable by a "degraded consumer" (see below) or a TD can be completely valid according to all the assertions and protocol bindings but not be usable by some consumers.
+- A TD may be not completely valid but usable by a "degraded consumer" (see below) or a TD can be completely valid according to all the assertions and protocol bindings but not be usable by some consumers.

+### Consumption Rules

-### Do we want to prescribe how TDs are processed and consumed beyond the text level?
+Do we want to prescribe how TDs are processed and consumed beyond the text level?

+### Degraded Consumption

-### Degraded consumption rule for uniform degradation across consumers, e.g. TD too big, protocol or protocol options unknown, contentType unknown, etc.
+- Rule for uniform degradation across consumers, e.g. TD too big, protocol or protocol options unknown, contentType unknown, etc.

-## Single source of truth for build

-* Make sure there are no gaps in the tooling and process for building index.html